Three Peaks Challenge Ltd logo

 Plan Your Own National Three Peaks Challenge

-The National Three Peaks Challenge is one of Britain's great adventures — climbing the highest mountains in Scotland, England and Wales within 24 hours.
+The National Three Peaks Challenge covers the highest mountains in Scotland, England and Wales within 24 hours.
 Thousands of groups take on the challenge each year, either independently or as part of a guided event.

 Prefer a guided event?

-Our Open National Three Peaks includes professional mountain leaders, all transport between peaks, checkpoints and safety cover — from £450pp.
+Our Guided National Three Peaks includes professional mountain leaders, all transport between peaks, checkpoints and safety cover from £450pp.

 View Guided Dates